mbeddr/mps-platform-docs/src/doc/docs/home/external_files_and_tools.md

 !!! question "How do you deal with errors when writing an importer?"

     - Create a new tab in the messages view and show the errors.
     - Create error concepts in the language.
-If the import fails for a particular node, it can be replaced with one of these error nodes in the output model and some error message can be appended.
-This way you can also implement checking rules for the error nodes so that the errors are also displayed as part of model checking.
+If the import fails for a particular node, replace it with one of these error nodes in the output model.
+You can append some error messages.
+This way, you can also implement checking rules for the error nodes to display the errors as part of model checking.
 You can also use finders to find all occurrences of errors in the model.

-!!! question "Is there a wizard available to set up an MPS language based on an XML schema (defined in .xsd files)?"
+!!! question "Is a wizard available to set up an MPS language based on an XML schema (defined in .xsd files)?"

-    No, not possible at the moment but you can create new projects from local or GitHub-hosted templates with [Lochkarte](https://github.com/coolya/Lochkarte)(experimental).
+    No, not possible at the moment, but you can create new projects from local or GitHub-hosted templates with [Lochkarte](https://github.com/coolya/Lochkarte)(experimental).

-!!! question "Where do I put my Java JARs that I want to use as dependencies?"
+!!! question "Where do I put the Java JARs that I want to use as dependencies?"

     [Where do I put my JARs?](https://specificlanguages.com/posts/2022-03/04-where-do-i-put-my-jars/){{ blog('sl') }}